UNI Community Music School Teachers and Staff

 Heather has worked in music retail, and managed various music lesson studios.
 Her proudest achievements come from seeing her students succeed, not only as musicians, but to see them grow up to be some pretty special people.

-Melody Kosobucki received her Bachelor of Music in Piano Performance degree from the University of Wisconsin-Superior and earned her Master of Music degree in Piano Performance and Pedagogy from the University of Northern Iowa.
+Melody Kosobucki (Piano) received her Bachelor of Music in Piano Performance degree from the University of Wisconsin-Superior and earned her Master of Music degree in Piano Performance and Pedagogy from the University of Northern Iowa.
 Active as a performer and instructor of piano, she frequently appears on stage as both a solo and collaborative performer.
 Melody spent time abroad teaching in Cajamarca and Polloc, Peru and currently serves as an instructor of piano for the Community Music School at UNI.
-This year she will be providing group piano classes for UNI's School of Music.

 Michelle Kline is a Secretary II in the Russell Hall office and works with the Community Music School.
 She graduated from Iowa State University with her B.S. in Public Relations.
 Born and raised in the Quad Cities, she has been slowly making her way around Iowa, and now resides in the Cedar Valley area with her dog Jericho and two cats, Brutus and Caesar.

 When she is not in the office, you can usually find her scoping photography locations or planning her next adventure.